joshuacox/katacoda-scenarios/LearnToCollaborateWithGit/step6.md

-Now back on your fork of the repo.
+Now back on the github page for your fork of the repo.

 You will see a section labeled `Your recently pushed branches.`